College of Health Sciences

 In addition to the above requirements, international students must:

 - Submit course-by-course credential review from an accredited agency, which evidences all post-secondary studies completed.
 Please consult agency’s web site for requirements to complete the evaluation.
 An official course by course evaluation must be sent from the agency directly to Salus University, Office of Admissions, 8360 Old York Road, Elkins Park, PA 19027.
-These services are provided by various agencies including: World Education Services, PO Box 745, Old Chelsea Station, New York, NY 10113-0745, Phone 212-966-6311,www.wes.org
+These services are provided by various agencies including: World Education Services - www.wes.org

-- Official results of the TOEFL iBT (Internet Based Testing) (www.toefl.org) examination are required of applicants for whom English is a second language.
-The minimum required score for the iBT is 94.
+For the Physician Assistant program, the minimum required score for the TOEFL iBT (Internet Based Test) is 94.
 A minimum score of 26 is required for the speaking section; minimum of 24 for the writing section; minimum of 22 for the listening section; and minimum 22 for the reading section.
-Please note: the TOEFL must be taken within two years prior to the start date of the entering class to which you seek admission.
-Official scores from the IELTS (www.ielts.org) exam will be accepted in substitution for the TOEFL (minimum score requirements comparable to the TOEFL).
+Official scores from the IELTS exam will be accepted in substitution for the TOEFL (minimum score requirements comparable to the TOEFL).

 Notification of Acceptance

 An applicant may be notified of his or her acceptance as early as September.
 Upon receipt of acceptance, an applicant is required to pay a $1,000 matriculation fee to the University prior to the start of classes, payable as follows:

 - Return the matriculation form and an initial $500 deposit within 14 days of the date of the acceptance letter.